 This parameter and the period $p$ of the circular grating has been optimized thanks to a Monte-Carlo simulations of 5000 iterations, see figure~\ref{fig:OptMagZMC}.

-We observe a maximum magnetic decay rate enhancement of $\Gmper \simeq 1940$ for a period $p = 125$ nm and a width $w_{\text{Shell}} = w_{\text{Si}} = 49$ nm.
-This once more demonstrates very high value of the achievable magnetic Purcell factor, largely above the enhancement obtained in bulk high index materials $\Gmper =n^3 \simeq 42$ for Si.
-Without the circular grating, the Purcell factor is 125 only, demonstrating the role of the grating.
+We observe a maximum magnetic decay rate enhancement of $\Gmper \simeq 1940$ for a period $p = 125$ nm and a width $w_{\text{Si}} = 49$ nm.
+This once more demonstrates very high value of the achievable magnetic Purcell factor, largely above the enhancement obtained in bulk high index materials $\Gmper =n^3 \simeq 62$ for Si.
+Without the circular grating, the Purcell factor is 125 only, demonstrating the important role of the grating.
 The rings strongly increase the decay rate to 754 (one ring), 1819 (two rings) and up to 1943 for 3 rings.
 We do not observe further increase with additionnal rings.
 The in-plane magnetic Purcell factor is $\Gmpar = 45$ for this structure.
 We also estimate the electric Purcell factor for the same configuration at $\lambda_e = 610$ nm and obtain a value of 3.8 for a randomly oriented emitter ($\Gepar = 5.4$ and $\Geper = 0.5$).\\

-If the Si cylinder shell (the core) is first optimized, without the circular grating, maximum Purcell of 250 is achieved for $w_{\text{Shell}} = 44$ nm.
-Optimizing the rings width in a second step, we obtain $\Gmper \simeq 1390$ for a period $p = 157$ nm and a ring width of $w_{\text{Si}} = 83$ nm (see figure \ref{fig:OptMagZMC2step}).\\

-Three parameters optimization is needed.
-However, we observe similar optimized parameters within the experimental fabrication precision so that specific numerical simulations would be performed after experimental characterization.\\